Character, Hard Work, And Capability: What Makes A Great Manager

-In this ‘CEO Insights’ edition, as part of the Great Manager Awards, we have Mr. Vishak Kumar, who is the Chief Executive Officer at Madura Fashion & Lifestyle.
-In his conversation with Mr. Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his values and principles as a CEO.
+In this edition of the ceo Insights, we have Vishak Kumar, Chief Executive Officer - Madura Fashion & Lifestyle.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: Tell us a bit about your leadership style, what’s it like to work with you?